siavashk/docker-tutorial/README.md

 ## Pre-requisites
 You will need to [Docker-compose](https://docs.docker.com/compose/install/) to run this code.
-Also for testing the API, you will need [Postman](https://www.postman.com/downloads/) or a different tool for API testing.
+Also for testing, you will need [Postman](https://www.postman.com/downloads/) or a different tool.

 ## Installation